-- 1. Using Artificial Intelligence websites or apps to generate all or part of a paper or other assignment; - 2.
-Turning in a paper or submitting work that has been purchased, borrowed, or downloaded from another writer or from an online site or is the product of collusion with another person or mechanism; - 3.
-Copying and pasting together information from books, articles, other papers, or online sites without providing proper documentation; - 4.
+- Using Artificial Intelligence websites or apps to generate all or part of a paper or other assignment; - 2.
+Turning in a paper that has been purchased, borrowed, or downloaded from another writer or from an online site; - 3.
+Cutting and pasting together information from books, articles, other papers, or online sites without providing proper documentation; - 4.
 Using direct quotations (three or more words) from a source without showing them to be direct quotations and citing them; - 5.
 Submitting an assignment for this course that you also submitted to another course without my express approval; - 6.
 Missing in-text citations and/or missing works cited entries.